run-house/runhouse/docs/rh_primitives/cluster.rst

 .. code-block:: console

    $ screen -r
-   $ # control A+D to exit screen

-To restart the RPC server, in the case that it crashes or you want to update a package that the server has already imported:
+You can restart the RPC server, in the case that it crashes or you want to update a package that the server has already imported.
+This runs much more quickly than shutting down and restarting a cluster.

 .. code-block:: python